 A dedicated order management system (OMS) complements the functionality of your ERP.
 It serves as the single source of truth for order and real-time fulfillment data, while remaining agnostic enough to easily integrate and/or communicate with your other critical systems.

 A dedicated order management system (OMS) complements the functionality of your ERP.

 Additionally, the hyper-focused subject matter expertise of an order management system (OMS) gives retailers a competitive advantage against more generic systems not built for purpose.

 Options for Order Management

 Order management systems are not "one size fits all" so it is important to assess your retail business before deciding what option would be best.

-- Leverage a Tack-on Module to your Storefront (Salesforce Commerce Cloud, Magento, etc.)
+- Leverage a tack-on Module to your storefront software suite (Salesforce Commerce Cloud, Magento, etc.)

 - Build an OMS in house (just beware of the Franken-system)

 - Leverage a dedicated OMS like Deck Commerce

 Not sure which direction to go?
 Check out the pros and cons of each option.